 Everybody knows that faces in SketchUp can be painted with different materials.
-What lots of folks don’t know is that you can apply materials to groups and components, too.
+What lots of designers don’t know is that you can apply materials to groups and components, too.
 The following illustration shows the Entity Info dialog box, which is a great place to see which materials are applied to your geometry.

 The Entity Info dialog box (Window > Entity Info) shows thumbnails for the materials assigned to selected entities.
 When you select a face, it shows thumbnails for the front and back sides of that face (top).
 Groups and components have material thumbnails, too (bottom).

 When you paint a group or component red, only the faces inside it that are painted with the Default* material turn red.
 Faces that have already been painted with another material don’t change at all.

 The above group (top) includes faces that are painted with different materials (bottom).
 Only the top face is assigned the Default material.
 Applying a material to the entire group only changes the color of faces that are painted with the Default material.

 This trick also works with groups and components that are nested inside one another.
 When you apply a material to a top level group or component, all the Default-colored faces that are inside nested, Default-colored groups and components inherit that material automatically.
 The following diagram is my best attempt at a visual explanation of this phenomenon.